What State Has The Most Bordering States

 Definitions and Basic Concepts

 Before diving deeper, let’s clarify some essential terms.
 A "bordering state" is any state that shares a land boundary with another state.
-The length of the border doesn't matter; even a small point where two states touch counts as a border.
+Day to day, the length of the border doesn't matter; even a small point where two states touch counts as a border.
 It's also important to distinguish between borders and corners, where multiple states meet at a single point.
 These corners, like the Four Corners where Utah, Colorado, Arizona, and New Mexico meet, are fascinating but don't change the number of states that border each other.

 Historical Context